thoughtspot/thoughtspot.github.io/_reference/tscli-command-ref.md

 * `tscli scheduled-pinboards disable [-h]` Disable scheduled pinboards for this cluster.
 * `tscli scheduled-pinboards enable [-h]` Enables scheduled pinboards, which is disabled in prod clusters by default.

+Note that enabling scheduled pinboards is accompanied by setting up a whitelist of intended email domains.
+ThoughtSpot support can help with that.

 ###  smtp